Dynamic Precise and Imprecise Probability Kinematics: Behavior of updated sets of probabilities

 \section{Behavior of updated sets of probabilities}

 In the imprecise probabilities literature, three concepts are crucial regarding the behavior of updated sets of probabilities.
 They are contraction, dilation, and sure loss.
-In this Section, we adapt the definition of these phenomena to our updating procedure, and we give sufficient conditions for them to take place.
+In this Section, building on the definitions in \cite[Section 3]{gong}, we introduce the concepts of DIPK-contraction, DIPK-dilation and DIPK-sure loss, and we give sufficient conditions for them to take place.